 For this project, the cylindrical shaped filter from the Xiaomi air purifiers was selected.

-There are quite a few options to select from Lazada with varying prices.
+There are quite a few options to select from Amazon, eBay or Lazada with varying prices.

 Cost = 930THB